vega/vega-datasets/datapackage.md

 ### path
 barley.json
 ### description
-A dataset containing barley variety yields from experiments conducted by the Minnesota Agricultural Experiment Station (MAES) across six sites in Minnesota.
+Yields of barley varieties from experiments conducted by the Minnesota Agricultural Experiment Station (MAES) across six sites in Minnesota.
 The USDA Technical Bulletin No. 735 (December 1940) republished these yields data with explicit credit to MAES as the source.